frasheed-dev/TinyML-edX-Excercises/README.md

 **Course 1: Fundamentals of TinyML:** All lectures and assignments (colab folder, files starting from 2-xx-xx) completed on 14.12.2021.
 **Course 2: Applications of TinyML:** All lectures and assignments (colab folder, files starting from 3-xx-xx) completed on 02.02.2022.
-**Course 3: Deplyoing TinyML:** All lectures and assignments (colab folder, files starting from 4-xx-xx) completed on XX.XX.2022 (not completed).
+**Course 3: Deplyoing TinyML:** All lectures and assignments (colab folder, files starting from 4-xx-xx) completed on 08.04.2022.